Walking with the Weather

 Wind and Rain

-The weather can be quite changeable, with rapid shifts from sunshine to rain and vice versa not uncommon.
-Weather systems move pretty fast, and walking around an island with few buildings gives you the chance to see weather patterns coming from all directions.
-Clouds can roll in and out swiftly, just like Jamie described when she was on the island of Rona in Sightlines, (2013) pg 186: “I had the feeling I always get on Atlantic islands, in the summer, when the clouds move quickly and the sunlight sparkles on the sea – a feeling that the world is creating itself moment by moment.”
+The weather can be quite changeable, with rapid shifts from sunshine to rain and the reverse not uncommon.
+Weather systems move pretty fast.
+Walking around an island with few buildings lets you see weather patterns coming from all directions.
+Clouds can roll in and out swiftly.
+Jamie described a similar experience on the island of Rona in Sightlines, (2013) pg 186:

 Cloud Formations

-The Cloud Appreciation Society visit Lundy, and it’s evident why they are drawn here; it’s a remarkable location for observing the sky and cloud formations.
+The Cloud Appreciation Society visit Lundy.
+It’s obvious why they are drawn here.
+It’s a remarkable location for observing the sky and cloud formations.
 The ever-changing weather patterns around Lundy create a dynamic sky that continuously shifts from clear blue to ominous grey.
-Whether you’re a casual observer or a dedicated enthusiast, the skies above Lundy offer a fascinating and ever-evolving spectacle that invites s sense of awe.
-It’s a place where one can witnessโ€‚nature’s canvas as the clouds weave mesmerizing patterns against the backdrop of the wide-open sky.
+Whether you’re a casual observer or a dedicated enthusiast, the skies above Lundy are fascinating.
+They offer an ever-evolving spectacle that invites a sense of awe.
+It’s a place where one can witness nature’s canvas.
+The clouds weave mesmerizing patterns against the backdrop of the wide-open sky.

 Sunrise and Sunset

-The beauty of a sunset cannot be overstated.
+The beauty of a sunset can’t be overstated.
 It marks the transition from day to night.
 The location of the battery stands out as the perfect vantage point to watch a sunset.
 Sitting at the battery at the end of the day invokes a sense of reflection.

 Sunset from Lower Aero-Generator Field